Epaltechs/Books/README.md

 ## Awesome books
-Microverse project, Second project of Week 1 Module 2, Working on a simple form, manipulating object data, object proporties and JavaScript classes using diferent methods and implementing it into front-end.
+Microverse project, second project of Week 1 Module 2.
+Working on a simple form, manipulating object data, object proporties and JavaScript classes using diferent methods and implementing it into front-end.

 ![screenshot](Library.png)